ludwig-v/arduino-psa-diag/README.md

 ## Dump Mode

-This sketch also provides a way to dump Diagbox frames (read & write) very easily, it is merging split CAN-BUS frames together to have a clean and human readable output.
-Just enable it this way:
+This sketch also provides a way to dump Diagbox frames (read & write) very easily, it is merging split CAN-BUS frames together to have a clean and "human readable" output.
+Just enable it this way in the source code:

     bool Dump = true;

+You can also use the serial console typing:

+    X

+To revert into normal mode:

+    N

 ### Example
 You can build yourself that kind of cable using an OBD2 Extender cable to use both the Arduino and PSA Interface: